srabatin/find-your-hat/README.md

-# Find your hat"
+# Find the treasure
-## Codecademy JavaScript Learning Project
+## Fork of Codecademy JavaScript Learning Project "Find your hat"

 ### Addons:
 - change story from find hat to find hidden chest of gold